vipor-net/xelis-stratum-protocol/README.md

 #### Response
 No response is required for this call.

+## Optional

+The methods below are optional, but preferred.

 ### mining.print

 With this method a server can send a message to the miner to print on screen.